mdaya/laaa_on_sevenbridges/README.md

 ### chr

-The number of the chroomsome from which dosages should be extracted
+The number of the chromosome from which dosages should be extracted

 ### begin\_hg19\_pos